-B. Faculty meetings are essential to the effective governance of the College.
+- College faculty meetings are essential to the effective governance of the College.
 At these meetings, faculty will be informed of the business and decisions being transacted in the committees.
 Of equal importance is the opportunity for faculty to comment upon and give advice to the standing committees and the Dean, who will give brief reports at each meeting, on a regular and formal basis.
-In addition, the faculty meetings will be the place where members of the College can call for discussion of College business falling outside the regular business of the committees.
+In addition, the college faculty meetings will be the place where members of the College can call for discussion of College business falling outside the regular business of the committees.

-meetings, which will be public.
-The privilege of voting at faculty meetings shall extend to all persons holding tenure-line appointments and lecturers on contracts of one year or more.
+- Given the expectation of routine service, all members of the tenure-track faculty are expected to attend regular and special college faculty meetings, which will be public.
+Lecturer faculty members are welcome to attend regular and special college faculty meetings.
+The privilege of voting at college faculty meetings shall extend to all persons holding tenure-line appointments and lecturers on contracts of one year or more.

-Secretary who are elected in May, with terms of two years that are staggered, if possible.
+- The presiding officers of the college faculty meetings will be a Chair and a Secretary who are elected no later than May 1, with terms of two years that are staggered, if possible.
+Because tenure-line faculty are required to take leadership in service, the presiding officers shall be nominated from among the tenure-line faculty.
+All faculty may vote in the election.
 The Chair shall conduct the meetings and the Secretary shall be responsible for keeping and publishing minutes of the meetings.
-The Chair may call a special faculty meeting at their discretion.
+The Chair may call a special college faculty meeting at their discretion.
 Clerical support to the Chair and Secretary will be provided by the Office of the Dean.

-2. The proposal must be in writing and distributed to the faculty ten days prior to a regular faculty meeting.
+- The proposal must be in writing and distributed to the faculty ten days prior to a regular college faculty meeting.